jbostoen/iTop-custom-extensions/docs/support plan.md

 # Support
-These extensions are developed for internal use at the organization I work for.
+A lotf of these extensions are developed for internal use at the organization I work for.
 I'll be testing them personally, but support is not guaranteed.

 Some extensions simply alter the default datamodel and adapt workflows to our situation.